APPG-SIO/BlueROV2_sensor_data/telemetry/README_telemetry.md

 ## Running multiple files

-To run multiple files, you can run the following code:
+To run multiple files, you can run the following code, modifying the --types you want, and the input and output folders
 ```python
 import os
 import subprocess